Read about AI.

 You can't ask 'basic' questions in front of your team.

 You're expected to have a view.
-You don't have one built from personal experience yet.
+You haven't built one from experience yet.

 You've delegated it — and that's the problem.

 Someone is 'handling AI.'
-You have no idea what that actually means for the business.
+You have no idea what that actually means for your business.

-The only way to understand AI is to use it on something you care about.
+The only way to understand AI is to use it for something you care about.

 / approachWhat doesn't transfer